apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md

 This import method can still guarantee the atomicity of a batch of import tasks, either all data imports are successful or all fail.

-This operation also updates the data of the rollup table associated with this base table.

-1. MySQL Load starts with the syntax `LOAD DATA`, without specifying LABEL
+1. MySQL Load starts with the syntax `LOAD DATA`, without specifying `LABEL`
 2. Specify  `LOCAL` to read client side files.
-Not specified to read FE server level local files
+Not specified to read FE server side local files
-3. Fill in the local file path in `INFILE`, which can be a relative path or an absolute path.
+3. The local fill path will be filled after `INFILE`, which can be a relative path or an absolute path.
 Currently only a single file is supported, and multiple files are not supported
-4. The table name of `INTO TABLE` can specify the database name, as shown in the case.
+4. The table name after `INTO TABLE` can specify the database name, as shown in the case.
 It can also be omitted, and the database where the current user is located will be used.
-5. `PARTITION` syntax supports specified partition import
+5. `PARTITION` syntax supports specified partition to import
 6. `COLUMNS TERMINATED BY` specifies the column separator
 7. `LINES TERMINATED BY` specifies the line separator
 8. `IGNORE num LINES` The user skips the header of the CSV and can skip any number of lines.
 This syntax can also be replaced by'IGNORE num ROWS '
-9. Column mapping syntax, please refer to the column mapping chapter of [Imported Data Transformation] (../../../data-operate/import/import-way/mysql-load-manual.md)
+9. Column mapping syntax, please refer to the column mapping chapter of [Imported Data Transformation](../../../data-operate/import/import-way/mysql-load-manual.md)
 10. `PROPERTIES` parameter configuration, see below for details

 ### PROPERTIES

-1. max_filter_ratio：Maximum tolerance The proportion of data that can be filtered (for reasons such as non-canonical data).
-Default zero tolerance.
+1. max_filter_ratio：The maximum tolerable data ratio that can be filtered (for reasons such as data irregularity).
+Zero tolerance by default.
+Data irregularities do not include rows filtered out by where conditions.

-2. timeout: Specifies the timeout for the import.
-In seconds.
+2. timeout: Specify the import timeout. in seconds.
 The default is 600 seconds.
-The range can be set from 1 second to 259200 seconds.
+The setting range is from 1 second to 259200 seconds.

-3. strict_mode: The user specifies whether this import is in strict mode, which defaults to off.
+3. strict_mode: The user specifies whether to enable strict mode for this import.
+The default is off.

-4. timezone: Specifies the time zone used for this import.
-Defaults to East Eighth District.
+4. timezone: Specify the time zone used for this import.
+The default is Dongba District.
 This parameter affects the results of all time zone-related functions involved in the import.

 5. exec_mem_limit: Import memory limit.
 Default is 2GB.
-Units are bytes.
+The unit is bytes.

 ### Example

-1. Import the data from the client side local file'testData 'into the table'testTbl' in the database'testDb '.
+1. Import the data from the client side local file `testData` into the table `testTbl` in the database `testDb`.
 Specify a timeout of 100 seconds

     ```sql
     LOAD DATA LOCAL